awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/GettingStartedTutorial.md

 1. Choose **Create a new template**\.
 For **Launch template name**, enter a name \(for example, `my_template`\)\.

-1. For **Template version description**, enter a description for the initial version of the launch template to help you remember what this template is used for \(for example, `test launch template for an Auto Scaling group`\)\.
+1. For **Template version description**, enter a description of the launch template to help you remember what this template is used for \(for example, `test launch template for an Auto Scaling group`\)\.

 1. For **AMI ID**, choose a version of Amazon Linux 2 \(HVM\) from the **Quick Start** list\.
-The Amazon Machine Image \(AMI\) serves as basic configuration templates for your instances\.
+The Amazon Machine Image \(AMI\) serves as a basic configuration template for your instances\.

 1. For **Instance type**, choose a hardware configuration that is compatible with the AMI that you specified\.
 Note that the free tier Linux server is a `t2.micro` instance\.
 **Note**
 If your account is less than 12 months old, you can use a `t2.micro` instance for free within certain usage limits\.
 For more information, see [AWS Free Tier](https://aws.amazon.com/free/)\.

-1. \(Optional\) For **Key pair name**, type the name of the key pair to use when connecting to your instances\.
+1. \(Optional\) For **Key pair name**, choose an existing key pair\.
+You use key pairs to connect to an Amazon EC2 instance with SSH\.
+Connecting to an instance is not included as part of this tutorial\.
+Therefore, you don't need to specify a key pair unless you intend to connect to your instance\.

-1. \(Optional\) For **Network type**, choose **VPC**\.
+1. Leave **Network type** set to **VPC**\.

+1. For **Security Groups**, specify the security group in the same VPC that you plan to use as the VPC for your Auto Scaling group\.
+If you don't specify a security group, your instance is automatically associated with the default security group for the VPC\.

-1. Skip **Security Groups** to configure a security group in the next step\.
-When a network interface is specified, the security group must be a part of it\.
+1. You can leave **Network Interfaces** empty\.
+Leaving the setting empty creates a primary network interface with IP addresses that we select for your instance \(based on the subnet to which the network interface is established\)\.
+If instead you choose to specify a network interface, the security group must be a part of it\.

-1. For **Network interfaces**, do the following to specify the primary network interface:

-   1. Choose **Add network interface**\.

-   1. \(Optional\) To assign public IP addresses to instances in a nondefault VPC, for **Auto\-assign public IP**, choose **Enable**\.
-This allows your instances to communicate with the internet and other services in AWS\.

-   1. For **Security group ID**, specify a security group for the network interface\.

-   1. For **Delete on termination**, choose whether the network interface is deleted when the Auto Scaling group scales in and terminates the instance to which the network interface is attached\.

-1. \(Optional\) For **Storage \(Volumes\)**, specify volumes to attach to the instances in addition to the volumes specified by the AMI you specified\.

-1. \(Optional\) For **Instance Tags**, specify one or more tags to associate with the instances and volumes\.

-1. Choose **Create launch template**\.
+1. Scroll down and choose **Create launch template**\.

 1. On the confirmation page, choose **Create Auto Scaling group**\.

-If you are not currently using launch templates, you can create a launch configuration instead\.
+If you are not currently using launch templates and prefer not to create one now, you can create a launch configuration instead\.

 A launch configuration is similar to a launch template, in that it specifies the type of EC2 instance that Amazon EC2 Auto Scaling creates for you\.
-Create the launch configuration by including information such as the ID of the Amazon Machine Image \(AMI\) to use, the instance type, the key pair, security groups, and block device mapping\.
+You create the launch configuration by including information such as the ID of the Amazon Machine Image \(AMI\) to use, the instance type, the key pair, and security groups\.

 **To create a launch configuration**

 1. Open the Amazon EC2 console at [https://console\.aws\.amazon\.com/ec2/](https://console.aws.amazon.com/ec2/)\.

-1. On the navigation bar, select a Region\.
+1. On the navigation bar, select an AWS Region\.
 The Auto Scaling resources that you create are tied to the Region that you specify\.

 1. On the navigation pane, under **Auto Scaling**, choose **Auto Scaling Groups**\.